saharnazb/saharnazb.github.io/_pages/home.md

 #### Welcome!

 <div class="justified">
-I’m thrilled you’re here.
-Please take a moment to explore my site, where you’ll find details on my background, experience, skills and more.
-To learn more or connect on an opportunity, don’t hesitate to reach out.
+I'm glad you're here.
+This website provides an overview of my teaching, research, and academic background.
+Feel free to explore, and don’t hesitate to reach out if you’re interested in collaboration or have questions.
 </div>

 <div class="container">